 The functions requiring qualifications are defined in the Training and Competence rulebook (TC App 1.1.1R).
-For example, activity 16 'overseeing on a day-to-day basis the safeguarding and administering of assets, or the holding of client money' is captured by the certification regime.
-In order to perform this activity and be considered competent the employee would need to obtain a qualification, though an employee could still be considered 'fit and proper'.
+For example, activity 16 'overseeing on a day-to-day basis the safeguarding and administering of assets, or the holding of client money' is captured by the Certification Regime.
+In order to perform this activity and be considered competent, the employee would need to obtain a qualification, though an employee could still be considered 'fit and proper' by the firm.